-UAB has a dynamic environment because of its location, as well as rapid changes in technology, research, and teaching facilities.
+UAB has a dynamic environment because of its location as well as rapid changes in technology, research, and teaching facilities.
 Therefore, it requires deliberate strategies to formally focus and position itself within the environment.
 In addition, within the dynamics of the health industry, UAB has emergent strategies and strategies that are not realized.
-In order for the organization to function in its environment and to survive, UAB should have a formal strategic management process that assesses the situation, formulates strategies, implements appropriate strategies, and controls the strategies.
+For the organization to function in its environment and to survive, UAB should have a formal strategic management process that includes strategic thinking, strategic planning -assesses the situation, formulates strategies, and plans for implements action, and manages strategic momentum.